veldtech/Iodine/README.md

 # Iodine - Discord API Proxy
 This project is a very barebones implementation of a conceptual Discord API gateway proxy.

-This is not to be confused with a tangentially related product (Retsu), which operates on the *gateway*.
-Both of these tools act in a synergistic manner to provide a simpler work model for end-consumers.
+Iodine is very similar to Retsu in regards to functionality, however it is worth noting that Retsu operates on the *gateway*, while Iodine operates on the *REST API*; that being said, both Retsu and Iodine are designed to work in tandem, allowing developers to focus on functionality, and building simpler products.

 ---